Meet Emily Crowley-Wroe, designer of ‘Best Show Garden’ at the RHS Malvern Spring Festival with The Hide Garden!

 “Designing a garden which includes a Malvern Garden Building has created a unity between the inside and outside.”

-Emily wanted to give special thanks to Jake Bowdige at Sinton Tree and Landscapes who sponsored her garden.
+Emily wanted to give special thanks to Jake Bowdige at Sinton Tree and Landscapes who helped to build The Hide Garden.

 How easy was it to style the space?